-Aboriginal people experience significantly poorer health outcomes than non-Aboriginal people, and have done so for many decades.
-At COORDINARE, we believe there is a role for all services, whether Aboriginal Community-Controlled Health Organisations (ACCHOs) or mainstream providers, to work together to improve health outcomes for Aboriginal people across the region.
+COORDINARE aim to support Aboriginal and Torres Strait Islander people to have better access to primary care which is culturally appropriate, sensitive and respectful.
+We believe there is a role for all services, whether Aboriginal Community-Controlled Health Organisations (ACCHOs) or mainstream providers, to work together to improve health outcomes for Aboriginal people across the region.

 For a snapshot of Aboriginal health statistics relevant to the South Eastern NSW region, click here.